Contact

 E&CC | Intensive Care Unit

-Penn Vet's Intensive Care Unit at Ryan Hospital functions as an advanced trauma/intensive care treatment and diagnostic center, akin to our counterparts in human hospitals.
+Penn Vet's Intensive Care Unit (ICU) at Ryan Hospital is an advanced trauma/intensive care treatment and diagnostic center.
+The ICU provides care for the most critically ill small animal patients.

 What We Do